PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/README.md

 # Run the Python HTTP server on port 8000 as a background process
 nohup python3 -m http.server 8000 &
 ```
-- After this, I created an auto-scaling group that makes use of the above launch template and mentioned the desired (2), minimum (1) and maximum (3) instance capacity.
+- Subsequently, I created an auto-scaling group that uses the above launch template specifying the desired capacity (2 instances), minimum capacity (1 instance), and maximum capacity (3 instances).
-- Then, created a target group which will register the auto-scaling group instances as the targets for the application load balancer traffic.
+- I then created a target group that registers the auto-scaling group instances as targets for the application load balancer traffic.
-- Created an application load balancer in public subnets with a default action listener rule to forward traffic received on port 80 to the target group attached to it.
+- Then, I Created an application load balancer in the public subnets with a default action listener rule to forward traffic received on port 80 to the attached target group.
-- Finally, I created security groups for bastion host, auto-scaling group instances, application load balancer to secure them and only allow specific traffic.
+- Finally, I created security groups for the bastion host, auto-scaling group instances, application load balancer to secure them and allow only specific traffic.

 ## Steps to set up the Infrastructure

-- Step 1 : Install terraform on the machine you are using (Windows, MacOS, Linux) through the official [Terraform Installation](https://developer.hashicorp.com/terraform/install) page.
+- Step 1 : Install terraform on your machine (Windows, MacOS, Linux) through the official [Terraform Installation](https://developer.hashicorp.com/terraform/install) page.

 - Step 2 : Clone the repository using :-
 ```